 Check Out This Potential Scenario

 George would like to support Texas Children's Hospital and provide for his children.
-Following his advisor's recommendation, George funds a charitable lead annuity trust with assets valued at $800,000.
-George's trust pays $56,000 (7 percent of the initial fair market value) to Texas Children's Hospital each year for 15 years, which will total $840,000.
-After that, the balance in the trust goes to his children.
-His gift tax deduction is $698,488* against the $800,000 of assets.
-Therefore only the difference ($101,512) is subject to gift tax, which is offset against his lifetime gift tax exclusion.
-After that, the remaining trust assets and all of their growth will pass to his family at zero additional cost in gift and estate taxes.
-Had George given the $800,000 outright to his children, it would have been a taxable gift.
+George received a windfall amount of income and needs a large income tax deduction to offset the income.
+Following his advisor's recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.
+George's trust pays $70,000 (7 percent of the initial fair market value) to Texas Children's Hospital each year for 15 years, which will total $1,050,000.
+After that, the balance in the trust reverts back to George.
+He receives an income tax charitable deduction of $854,311.
+Assuming the trust earns an average 6 percent annual rate of return, George receives approximately $767,240 at the end of the trust term.

 Learn How to Fund It